Donna164/Data-Analyst--Portfolio/README.md

 # Data-Analyst-Portfolio
 ## About me
 Hi, I'm Ngoc Anh!
 I have an analytical background in apps product and gaming industry.
 Over 2 years working in this area, I have built a strong background and nutured passion for analysing data to uncover meaningful insights.
-I am excited to bring my technical skills and analysis to into solving problems and make important decisions to improve the products effectively
+I am excited to bring my technical skills and analysis to into solving problems and making important decisions to improve the products effectively

 During my studies and experience, I honed my ability to work with complex data to indentify patterns and trends.
-I am used to working with SQL, Excel, Python, Looker, Power BI, and also Tableau, to keep track the product's performance and find out the issues related if any.
-Also, Having experience in statistical analysis, data tracking and management, data pipeline, together with other related certificates, has helped me gained valuable assets to work in this field
+I am used to working with SQL, Excel, Python, Looker, Power BI, and also Tableau, providing dashboards and analysis to monitor product's performance .
+Also, Having experience in statistical analysis, data tracking and management, data pipeline, together with other related certificates, has helped me gained valuable assets to continue develop myself in this field

 I am always looking for opportunities to expand my knowledge and skills.
 I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.

-This is a repository to showcase skills, share projects and track my progress in Data Analytics topics.
+Below is a repository to showcase skills, share projects and track my progress in Data Analytics topics.

-Here is my CV

 ## Table of Contents

 ### Projects
 - SQL
-  #### - Analysis of performance of Racing Pass - in-apps time-limited event
+  #### 1. Analysis of performance of Racing Pass - in-apps time-limited event
-  #### - Analysis of user's purchasing behavior in game apps
+  #### 2. Analysis of churn users in game apps
-  #### - Analysis of new users's behaviors in app
+  #### 3. Analysis of new users's behaviors
 - Python
-  #### - A/B test on advertising
+  #### 1. A/B test on advertising
 - Power BI
   #### - Analysis of churn users at loading screen
 - Excel
 -  Looker
-   #### - Dashboard to monitor users's engagement in each feature and monetization performance
+   #### 1. Dashboard to monitor users's engagement in each feature and monetization performance
 ### Education
 ### Certificates